How to protect yourself and your business startup when the partnership falls apart.

 Whereas 50% of marriages end in divorce, the number is closer to 80% for business partnerships- Amanda Neville, forbes.com

-Consulting with peers is great, but when I am working on something of great significance, I seek out mentors.
+Consulting with peers is great, but when working on something of great significance, seek out mentors.
 I want to spend time with people who have already successfully navigated an endeavor similar to that which I am about to undertake.
 While this applies in many areas of life, starting a new business is an area where a great mentor is of intangible value.
 Over the course of my 30’s I have started and led 8 new business ventures.
 Each and every one of these startup initiatives has involved a partnership of some sort.
-This means that I have spent a lot of time seeking out and learning from successful entrepreneurs.
+This means there has been a lot of time seeking out and learning from successful entrepreneurs.

-I am now 40 years old.
-As I reflect on my conversations with startup mentors over the last decade, I see that there are a lot of diverse routes to success.
-The interesting thing is 2 commonalities seem to always show up amongst my business mentors:
+Now at 40 years old, I reflect on my conversations with startup mentors over the past decade.
+There are a lot of diverse routes to success, but the interesting thing is 2 commonalities seem to always show up amongst my business mentors:

 To this point in time, none of my business partnerships have broken up.
 This does not mean that there have not been battles, heated debates and opposing views; it just means that we have been able to work through those issues…so far.

-While I am a confident person, I am neither so naive nor arrogant as to believe my partnering capabilities surpass those of every chosen mentor in my life.
+While confidence is important, I am neither so naive nor arrogant as to believe my partnering capabilities surpass those of every chosen mentor in my life.
 I just don’t think I am so good at being a partner and selecting partners that I will consistently outperform the vast majority of successful entrepreneurs.
 My partnerships will eventually fail.
 My business ventures will succeed (there’s a bit of that arrogance coming through).
-Knowing this is true, I have put many safeguards in place to protect my personal and business interest when the inevitable occurs.
+Knowing this is true, there are many safeguards in place to protect personal and business interest when the inevitable occurs.

 4 Ways to Protect Yourself When the Business Partnership Fails: